To Celebrate The Start Of The 2019 Season, Here Are The 5 Hottest NFL Wives To Follow On Instagram

 1. Katherine Webb-McCarron

-Fans may remember Katherine Webb McCarron from her awkward spotlight during the 2013 BCS national title game, when broadcaster Brent Musburger fawned over quarterback A.J.
+Fans may remember Katherine Webb McCarron from her awkward spotlight during the 2013 BCS national title game when broadcaster Brent Musburger fawned over quarterback A.J.
 McCarron’s girlfriend as cameras caught up with her in the stands.
 She and A.J. have since tied the knot, and she’s still among the hottest NFL wives around.